Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Share:

-In this post, we will address the common monitoring use case of filtering metrics within observIQ’s distribution of the OpenTelemetry (OTEL) collector.
-Whether the metrics are deemed unnecessary, or they are filtered for security concerns, the process is fairly straightforward.
+This post will address the common monitoring use case of filtering metrics within observIQ’s OpenTelemetry (OTEL) Collector distribution.
+Whether the metrics are deemed unnecessary or filtered for security concerns, the process is straightforward.

-For our sample environment, we will use MySQL on Red Hat Enterprise Linux 8.
+We will use MySQL on Red Hat Enterprise Linux 8 for our sample environment.
 The destination exporter will be to Google Cloud Operations, but the process is exporter agnostic.
-We are using this exporter to provide the visual charts showing the metric before and after filtering.
+We use this exporter to provide visual charts showing the metrics before and after filtering.

 Environment Prerequisites